Tang Tai Zong — Talented All-Powerful Emperor

 Cruel Coup and Intensive Fights Over the Throne

 On the other side, Li Shimin and his followers didn’t want to comply to the crown prince and give up the empire they gained through difficult wars.

 Hence, Li Shimin decided to initiate a coup; this time, he would either win or die.

 One day, Li Shimin and his wife Zhangsun, led about 10 of his trusted generals ambushed in Xuanwu Gate of the royal palace, where Li Jiancheng and Li Yuanji would pass by to meet the emperor.

 When they encountered, these three brothers that used to fight in battlefields side by side, started to shoot arrows at each other.
 Li Shimin killed his old brother with only one arrow, while his fourth brother kept struggling and fighting back.

-Soon, a brave general led 70 warriors arrived and joined to fight for Li Shimin.
+Soon, a brave general led 70 warriors joined to fight for Li Shimin.